Nearsoft/automation-school/Java-Chapters/Chapter-05/README.md

 ![switch-diagram.png](images/switch-diagram.png)

-Expression must be of type byte, short, int, char, enumeration or String.
+Expression must be of type byte, short, int, char, enumeration, String or equivalent wrappers.

 Each value specified in the case statements must be a unique constant expression.
 Duplicate case values are not allowed.
 The type of each value must be compatible with the type of expression.